joacorapela/bonsaiML/README.md

 1. allow Bonsai to communicate with software packages written in other languages (Figure 1, middle),

-2. integrate into Bonsai machine learning algorithms for behavioral and neural data analysis (Figure 1, top),
+2. integrate into Bonsai machine learning algorithms for behavioural and neural data analysis (Figure 1, top),

     ![interface](assets/images/interface.png "Figure 1")

-    *Figure 1: interfacing Bonsai with other languages (middle) and inegrating machine learning algorithms into it (top).*
+    *Figure 1: interfacing Bonsai with other languages (middle) and integrating machine learning algorithms into it (top).*

 3. develop a Bonsai brain computer interface framework (Figure 2).